marilyn-n/this/README.md

 ### Browser

 The global object in the browser is called `window`.
-At the global scope, this is window.
+At the global namespace, this is window.

 ```js